How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 Key adjustments for phone aurora images in Lightroom Mobile:

-• Exposure: Lift the exposure slightly (+0.3 to +0.7 EV) to open up the dark areas of the sky.
-Check the histogram — you want the peak well away from the right edge.
+- Exposure: Lift the exposure slightly (+0.3 to +0.7 EV) to open up the dark areas of the sky.
+Check the histogram and keep the peak well away from the right edge.

-• Noise Reduction (Detail panel): Set Luminance to 30–50.
-Do not over-apply — heavy noise reduction destroys the fine structure of aurora curtains and makes the image look painted rather than photographed.
+- Noise Reduction (Detail panel): Set Luminance to 30–50.
+Do not overdo it: heavy noise reduction wipes out the fine structure of the curtains and makes the shot look painted.

-• HSL / Color Mix: Boost Green Luminance by +10 to +20 to bring out the natural aurora color.
-Avoid increasing Saturation globally — it makes the image look artificial.
+- HSL / Color Mix: Boost Green Luminance by +10 to +20 to bring out the natural aurora color.
+Leave global Saturation alone, since it makes the image look artificial.

 Snapseed